 A stepchild will be an eligible claimant in the following circumstances:

 - a stepchild of the deceased who was being maintained, wholly or partly, or was entitled to be maintained, by the deceased immediately before the deceased’s death; or

 - a stepchild of the deceased, if:

 - the deceased received or was entitled to receive property from the estate of a parent of the stepchild, other than as a creditor of that estate; and

 - the value of that property, at the time of the parent’s death, is greater than the “prescribed amount”.
 Currently in WA, the prescribed amount is $517,000.

 Is it common for stepchildren to challenge a Will?

 The number of claims for further provision seems to be trending upward.
 This is for complex reasons, including the fact that there are more people having more than one long-term relationship, and stepchildren, in their lifetime.
-However, it is worthwhile noting that most of these kinds of claims are able to be settled between parties, with the assistance of lawyers and expert mediators in the early stages of Court proceedings, without the need for a trial.
+However, it is worthwhile noting that most of these kinds of claims are able to be settled between parties, with the assistance of lawyers and expert family mediators in the early stages of Court proceedings, without the need for a trial.

 How HHG Legal Group can assist

 For over 100 years HHG Legal Group has been proudly serving Western Australian families, business and individuals.
 Our Wills and Estates team is one of the most highly regarded in the state, so if you require advice or assistance with an estate dispute, we can provide pragmatic advice and insight in order to gain the best outcome for you and your family.